-These skill-based services increase participant knowledge about their trauma symptoms, how these symptoms impact their emotional, mental and physical well-being, provide patients with support and coping tools, and prepare patients to engage in continued outpatient trauma treatment.
+Skill-based services increase participant knowledge about their trauma symptoms and how these symptoms impact their emotional, mental and physical well-being.
+The program provides patients with support and coping tools to prepare them to engage in continued outpatient trauma treatment.
 The primary goal of the program is to decrease trauma-related distress, which will ultimately improve the everyday quality of life of our patients.

-The TRAUMA Program is rooted in Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT), an evidence-based treatment of traumatic stress.
+Hartgrove’s Trauma Program is rooted in Trauma-focused Cognitive Behavioral Therapy (TF-CBT), an evidence-based treatment of traumatic stress.
 Based on four major tenets of the TF-CBT model, our treatment targets the anxiety, emotional dysregulation, distorted thoughts and shattered self-image that so often accompanies trauma.
-Our TRAUMA groups specifically address:

-In addition to individual and group treatment, we encourage the participation of caregivers in all aspects of treatment.
-We maintain an open dialogue with the patient’s guardian so to equip them with tools to support and understand their loved ones.
-Trauma resources and educational materials are also provided.
+The role of family or a caregiver is incredibly important to the individual and group treatment of each patient.
+We welcome and encourage the participation of the patient’s guardian, so we maintain an open dialogue and equip them with tools to support and understand their loved ones.
+Trauma resources and educational materials are also provided for this purpose.

-Patients will be prepared to continue their treatment journey and successfully reduce the impact of trauma.
-Our services ease this transition by identifying trauma triggers, providing individualized treatment recommendations, and pinpointing effective coping strategies.
-Multidisciplinary staff also completes thorough discharge summaries, which are forwarded to aftercare providers to ensure continuity of care, effective communication, and the continuation of the patient’s trauma recovery.
+The program prepares our patients to continue their treatment journey and successfully reduce the impact of trauma.
+Our services ease this transition by identifying trauma triggers, providing individualized treatment recommendations and pinpointing effective coping strategies.
+Thorough discharge summaries are completed by our integrative staff which effectively communicates continuity of care for each patient’s trauma recovery.